christophergarthwood/appdevstig_docs/Template_013_TrackingSystemStandard.md

 Commit messages must be in the past tense.

-In general try to group file changes wherever appropriate, so if your controller change also involved updating something in a helper file, the one commit message can happily encompas the changes to both files.
+In general, try to group file changes wherever appropriate, so if your controller changes also involve updating something in a helper file, the one commit message can happily encompass the changes to both files.
 The message ought to reflect the main aim of the change.

 Bug Fix - the change fixes a bug
-Feature - the change adds a new feature (the usual issue type) Documentation — The change is a documentation only change Optimisation - The change is an optimisation of the code base without any functional changes If your change does not fit any of these categories, use Feature.
-Likewise if your change is not tied to an issue number you may use n/a instead.
+Feature - the change adds a new feature (the usual issue type) Documentation — The change is a documentation only change Optimization - The change is an optimization of the code base without any functional changes If your change does not fit any of these categories, use Feature.
+Likewise, if your change is not tied to an issue number you may use n/a instead.

-So to use the above example your commit would have the following message:
+So, to use the above example your commit would have the following message:

 #132 Feature added cosine similarity to human selected comments versus generative selected comments.
 #132 (ML-025) Feature added cosine similarity to human selected comments versus generative selected comments.